The report is divided into three parts:

 Part I: The current state of the staffing shortage

 Healthcare workers on the frontlines face an unprecedented degree of pressure from multiple sources.
-New coronavirus variants, an evolving set of rules and regulations at the federal and state level, delays in care, and even pushback from patients with strongly felt personal or political beliefs are straining healthcare workers to their breaking point.
+New coronavirus variants, an evolving set of rules and regulations at the federal and state levels, delays in care, and even pushback from patients with strongly felt personal or political beliefs are straining healthcare workers to their breaking point.

 The types of providers leaving the workforce

 It’s no secret that the pandemic transformed the way patients engage with their doctors and receive care.
-Unable to visit their doctors face-to-face, patients instead turned to outpatient clinics, ambulatory surgery centers, and home healthcare agencies, and used telemedicine to get the care they need.
+Unable to visit their doctors face-to-face, patients instead turned to outpatient clinics, ambulatory surgery centers, and home healthcare agencies, and used telemedicine to get the care they needed.

 As the landscape changed, new opportunities arose for healthcare workers, particularly nurses.
-The growing demand for specialized care, alongside the growing population of patients and older adults pursuing care at home, has encouraged many nurse practitioners to become travel nurses.
+The growing demand for specialized care, alongside the growing population of patients and older adults pursuing care at home, encouraged many nurse practitioners to become travel nurses.

 Many nurses transitioned into a travel nurse role to take advantage of dramatically increased pay, flexible working hours, and better locations.